chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 ##### Questions Upon Questions

 You can come back to the yes/no table and ask a follow-up question to clarify or affirm a result.
 However, you should avoid leaning too heavily on asking questions (or this move in general).
 Don’t let one question snowball into a series of more specific questions.
-Even when playing solo, oracles should be the spice of your game, not the main course.
+Even when playing solo, inspiration should be the spice of your game, not the main course.
 Ask a question or two, decide what it means, and move on.
 When in doubt, follow your gut.
 Your first instinct is probably the right one.
 Go with it.

 ##### Rolling A Match

-A match on your oracle dice when rolling on the yes/no table should trigger an extreme result or narrative twist.
+A match on your inspiration dice when rolling on the yes/no table should trigger an extreme result or narrative twist.
 This can mean an all-caps “HELL YES!” or “HELL NO!”, or a yes or no but with an interesting or dramatic complication.

-When you’re unsure what a match might mean, you can roll on another oracle table for inspiration.
+When you’re unsure what a match might mean, you can roll on another inspiration table for inspiration.
 If you’re still left scratching your head, just move on.
 Resolving a match is not a requirement.
 It’s just a way to introduce narrative turning points that lead you along unexpected paths.
 Head down the rabbit hole, but don’t get stuck in it.

-##### Oracles and Guided Play
+##### Inspiration and Guided Play

-In guided play, your GM is the oracle.
+In guided play, your GM is the inspiration.
 You won’t make this move unless you are talking things out and need a random result or a bit of inspiration.
 Your GM can use this move (or ask you to make it) to help guide the story.

 ## PART FOUR: FOES AND ENCOUNTERS